pixlsus/website/src/articles/faces-of-open-source/index.md

 [Peter Mattis]: http://facesofopensource.com/peter-mattis-3/ "Peter Mattis by Peter Adams"

-### Did that habit grew out of the professional need of having those tools available to you?
+### Did that habit grow out of the professional need of having those tools available to you?

 Phase One, which makes the Medium Format digital back and camera that I use for all of my portrait work, also makes Capture One.
 They have basically customized the software to get the most of their own files.